Egg Donation Candidate

 – Repetitive Pregnancy Failure (poor egg quality or abnormal embryos)

 To ensure we have found a suitable egg donation candidate, the Los Angeles and Mexico fertility specialists at the Center for Reproductive Health & Gynecology conduct a rigorous screening process.
 Egg donation involves physical, emotional, psychological, and legal components, so women considering becoming egg donors can expect physical, psychological, and personality screening before they are accepted as egg donors.

 The egg donors must be 20 to 30 years of age and are required to undergo the following tests:

 – Psychological screening

 – Complete history and physical and pelvic ultrasound

-If you are interested in becoming an egg donation recipient or an egg donor, the first step is to schedule a consultation at one of our fertility centers in Beverly Hills or Sherman Oaks.
+If you are interested in becoming an egg donation recipient or an egg donor, the first step is to schedule a consultation at one of our fertility centers in Beverly Hills, Sherman Oaks, or Mexico.
 During this consultation you will be thoroughly educated on the benefits and consequences of the egg donation process.
 The decision to participate in egg donation is an emotional one, and the team of fertility experts at the Center for Reproductive Health & Gynecology is here to support you every step of the way.
 For more information on egg donation and who is a good egg donation candidate, contact us to schedule an informative consultation.

 The Egg Donation Process